Reporting of performance is at the heart of Responsible Care®.

 Health and Safety at Work

-Our members regard every fatality as one too many.
-The safety of workers is a priority for the chemical industry and the only acceptable target is zero.
+The safety of workers is an utmost priority for the chemical industry and the only acceptable target is zero.
 It is why safety is the number one concern ahead of all else.

-For companies practicing Responsible Care, safety in general - and safety of workers in particular - comes first.
+For companies, safety in general - and safety of workers in particular - comes first.
 There is no sustainable business without safe operations.
 To better embed safety practices in company culture, monitoring and reporting of a new, harmonized Process Safety KPI began worldwide in early 2017.

 Environment - Air